tarasowski/backend/dynamodb/004_relational_data_modeling.md

 **Note:** If you create a system for a university, you should talk about students.
 If you create a system for a company, start with employees.
 3. Once your nouns are highlighted, identify the tables.
 Focus on core functionality of the system first (you don't have to model everything from the beginning)
-4. When you have the tables figure out the relationships between the tables.
+4. When you have the tables figure out the relationships between the tables (verbs).
 This step might lead to new intermediate tables (aggregate/junction) tables.
+    + What is the minimum amount of e.g. orders a customer can have?
+    + What is the maximum amount of e.g. orders a customer can have?
+[Part 1](https://www.youtube.com/watch?v=QpdhBUYk7Kk), [Part 2](https://www.youtube.com/watch?v=-CuY5ADwn24)
 5. Add the columns to the tables

 **Note:** Creating a database model is an iterative process.
 Don't try to model everything at once.
 Start with the core entities of your system.
 You can add more details later.
 [Source](https://www.vertabelo.com/blog/technical-articles/how-to-create-a-database-model-from-scratch)